leynos/crate-tools/docs/lading-design.md

 - `bump.exclude` is respected when iterating workspace crates.
 Any crate name listed in the configuration keeps its existing `package.version` value during the update pass.
-- The command reports a concise summary (`Updated version to … in N manifest(s).`) so callers can assert success without inspecting the file system.
-When no manifest requires changes, the command reports a dedicated "No manifest changes required" message instead of rewriting files.
+- The command reports a concise summary (`Updated version to … in N manifest(s).`) so callers can assert success without inspecting the filesystem.
+When no manifest requires changes, it reports a dedicated "No manifest changes required" message instead of rewriting files.
 - Version arguments are validated at the CLI layer before the workspace model loads.
-Invalid formats raise a user-facing error without touching the filesystem.
+Invalid formats raise a user-facing error without touching the filesystem, while values may include optional pre-release and build metadata.
-- The `bump.doc_files` configuration knob has been removed until documentation rewriting arrives in Step 2.2 to avoid suggesting unsupported behaviour.
+- The legacy `bump.doc_files` configuration knob has been retired until documentation rewriting arrives in Step 2.2 to avoid implying unsupported behaviour.

 ## 4. `publish` Subcommand Design